yangl1996/homepage/content/_index.md

 ## What's New

-Poster on mitigating the bandwidth bottleneck at the leader server in leader-based BFT protocols using erasure codes.
-Upcoming at CCS 2022.
+[Poster](https://dl.acm.org/doi/pdf/10.1145/3548606.3563494) at CCS 2022 on mitigating the bandwidth bottleneck at the leader server in leader-based BFT protocols using erasure codes.
+Working on a full implementation.

+## Contact

+Email me to establish contact on [Signal](https://www.signal.org).